 2018 : «Être» Photographic exhibition, in collaboration with Louis Clerc, Saint-Maure Cultural Center, Bagnols-sur-Cèze (FR).

-Bio.
-I was born and I live in the city of Kavala-Greece.
-I am a graduate of the Hellenic Open University in the direction of "Studies in Hellenic Culture", as well as a holder of a degree in Interior Decorations.
+I was born and i live in the city of Kavala, Greece.
+I am a graduate of the Hellenic Open University in the direction of "Studies in Greek Civilization", as well as a holder of a degree in Interior Decorations.

 Stéphan Gladieu is a 49-year old photographer.